chapel-lang/chapel/doc/rst/tools/chpldoc/chpldoc.rst

 By default, documentation created by chpldoc will end up in a subdirectory of the current working directory named 'docs/'.
-You can specify a different directory name using the --docs-dir option.
+You can specify a different directory name using the --output-dir option.

 As an example, there is a primer on the chpldoc capability in ``$CHPL_HOME/examples/primers/`` that can be turned into documentation using::